novex-ai/parallel-parrot/README.md

 Notice that multiple output rows are created for each input, based on what the LLM returns.
 All input columns/keys are retained, to permit integration (joining) with other code.

-_Note: Despite the function name, this is not the only way that data can be generated from an LLM.
-However, it is powerful enough for many use-cases._
+If no output is generated (an empty list, or an empty string, or malformed JSON), then None (for lists of dictionaries) or math.nan (for pandas dataframes) is returned for each key in `output_key_names`.

 ## Prepare Fine-Tuning Data for OpenAI - pp.write_openai_fine_tuning_jsonl()